anseee/TIL/English/Diary.md

 #### 2016.
 08. 05
   * I saw article in Facebook for accident in busan.
 4 people was killed.
 I feel very upset because of other car .
 It run quickly in normal road. this is cause.
 Be careful when drive in there. when I leave in home, I called to store of Chicken Feet. after that, deliverer arrived in my home.
 I given the card to him.
 He paid using my card.
 He leave in my home when finish paying. i and mother, uncle ate Chicken Feet. it is good

+#### 2016.
+08. 06
+   * Today is Saturday.
+I like it.
+I woke up 8 A.M.
+I studied japanese and english.
+Today I thought that I got to refresh my mine.
+In the morning, I worked up.
+Afther that.
+I feld freshing my brain and body.
+I watched TED about "How to remove bed habit" Finishing it, I wrriten an outline in small notebook about it for memorizing.
+In the evening, I cleaned the electric fan.
+It has had many dust.
+It is hard to dissemble it.
+Its case is not intermeshed.
+So I used tool. and then, I had success to take apart.
+I'm really happy.
+After that, I cleaned it in the restroom.
+I had watched animation before I cleaned electric fan. that's all